Central Arkansas Bears basketball

 The Central Arkansas Bears basketball team represents the University of Central Arkansas (UCA) in NCAA Division I men's basketball competition.
 UCA currently plays in the ASUN Conference, which it joined in 2021 after 15 seasons as a member of the Southland Conference.
-The Bears play home games at the Farris Center located on the UCA campus in Conway, Arkansas and are currently led by interim head coach Anthony Boone.
+The Bears play home games at the Farris Center located on the UCA campus in Conway, Arkansas and are currently led by head coach John Shulman.

-The school was formerly known as Arkansas State Teachers School and the State College of Arkansas.
 Prior to competition at the NCAA Division I level, the Bears also competed in the NAIA and NCAA Division II.
+At the NCAA Division I level, the Bears have never qualified for the NCAA tournament.